ral-facilities/ldap-jwt-auth/README.md

 4. (If LDAP certificate validation is enabled) Copy the `cacert.pem` file that contains all the trusted CA certificates to the `ldap_server_certs` directory in the root of the project.

-5. Create a `users_config.yaml` file alongside the `users_config.example.yaml` file and add all the usernames (FederalIDs) and emails that can use this system (via LDAP authentication or SSO OIDC), and their role.
-The usernames are the Federal IDs and each one should be stored under `users` using correct yaml notation.
-You can also define the various roles in the system and if they are of the highest privilege.
+5. Create a `users_config.yaml` file alongside the `users_config.example.yaml` file.
+Use the example file as a reference and modify it accordingly.
+You may also refer to [User configuration file format below](#users-configuration-file)

    ```bash
    cp users_config.example.yaml users_config.yaml